-To volunteer as a mentor, provide a tax-deductible contribution or to obtain more information, please contact the Horizon
+To volunteer as a mentor or to obtain more information, please contact the Horizon

-Pillar 3: Leadership Development.
-The Valencia - Horizon Scholars Program program hosts workshops for our students on topics including financial literacy, funding opportunities, career planning, community awareness and civic engagement, self-care, and conflict resolution.
-Students must attend at least 4 workshops per academic year.
+The program hosts workshops on topics including financial literacy, funding opportunities, career planning, community awareness, self-care, and conflict resolution.

-Pillar 4: Civic Engagement.
 We endeavor to help our students become active learners and engaged citizens.
-To this end, we require our students to complete at least 25 hours of service to the local community each academic year.
+To this end, we require our students to complete 100 hours of community service before graduation from high school (recommended at least 25 hours of service per year).

 -- Dr. Sanford Shugart - President, Valencia College